-Heart failure is a major health problem in Singapore, accounting for nearly 6,000 hospitalisations yearly.
-Professor Carolyn Lam, Senior Consultant, Department of Cardiology at National Heart Centre Singapore explains 10 ways to prevent heart failure.
+Heart failure is a major health problem in Singapore.
+Prof Carolyn Lam, Senior Consultant from the Department of Cardiology at National Heart Centre Singapore (NHCS), explains 10 ways to prevent heart failure.

 Continued from previous page.

 Heart failure is a major health problem in Singapore accounting for around 6,000 hospitalisations annually.
 Singaporeans suffer from heart failure at the average age of 61, about ten years before Europeans and Americans, reveals a 2016 study.
 The Asian-HF study was carried out from 2012-2015 and involved over 5,000 heart failure patients from 11 Asian countries.